What Type of Refrigerators Are Best for Your Kitchen?

 Finishes

-While stainless steel has been the most popular option for appliances in the past ten years or so, and still work well as a versatile finish for any color scheme, matte-finish appliances are recently all the rage.
+While stainless steel has been the most popular option for appliances in the past ten years and still works well as a versatile finish for any color scheme, matte-finish appliances are recently all the rage.

-Stainless steel looks shiny, sleek, and professional, but fingerprints are easily left behind and unsightly.
+Stainless steel looks shiny, sleek, and professional, but fingerprints are quickly left behind and unsightly.

-The matte finishes use a type of technology that easily hides messy smears and handprints.
+The matte finishes use technology that quickly hides messy smears and handprints.

 Many brands now offer matte finishes in a variety of colors.